-In this study majority 27(35.1%) patients belonged to age 51-60 years with mean age was found 51.57 ± 12.13 years.
+In this study majority 27(35.1%) patients belonged to age 51-60 years with mean age was found 51.57±12.13 years.
 Males were predominant (70.1%), male: female ratio was 2.3:1.
 Almost two third (64.9%) patients had trauma, 23(29.9%) were smoker and 11(14.3%) had family history of diabetes.
-Reghu et al. 7 study observed that the age ranged from 25 to 93 years with mean age being 63.6 years.
+Reghu et al.7 study observed that the age ranged from 25 to 93 years with mean age being 63.6 years.
 Males were predominant (73.3%) in the study subjects.
-Umadevi et al. 1 the age ranged from 32 to 73 years with mean age being 47 ± 11 years.
+Umadevi et al. the age ranged from 32 to 73 years with mean age being $47 \pm 11$ years.
 Of the 105 patients with diabetic foot, 84 (80%) were male and 21 (20%) were female.
-Anand et al.2 study reported that the mean age of the patients was 52.42 years.
+Anand et al. study reported that the mean age of the patients was 52.42 years.
 The highest number of patients was in the older age group of 51-60 years old of 34% (17/50).
 The male: female ratio is 3.5:1.
 Sixty-eight percent (34/50) of these patients had been diagnosed with diabetes for less than 10 years while the rest have been diagnosed for more than 10 years.
 This is in similar to the study conducted by Zaine et al.8 conducted in Sydney and Gardner et al.9 from Iowa where mean age of the study participants was 67 years and 64.2 years.
+In our study 23.4 percent (18/77) of these patients had been diagnosed with diabetes for less than 10 years while the rest have been diagnosed for more than 10 years.
 Increasing age may be a contributory factor to chronic wounds as the skin can easily damage.
-Older cells do not proliferate as fast and may not have an adequate response to stress in terms of gene up regulation of stress related proteins.8-10 This is comparable to the study conducted by Perrin et al.11 from Victoria, where they reported male predominance at 61.3%.
+Older cells do not proliferate as fast and may not have an adequate response to stress in terms of gene up regulation of stress related proteins.8-10 This is comparable to the study conducted by Perrin et al. from Victoria, where they reported male predominance at 61.3%.
 The reason for this male predominance is unknown, although in Indian subcontinent, habit of bare foot walking and predominantly rural background may contribute to trauma leading to ulcers.
 Indians also sit with legs crossed for long hours of work or worship leading to repetitive, prolonged pressure over lateral malleolar areas, leading to bursae and dark hypertrophied skin, which can ulcerate and cause infection.
-11 Gadepalli et al. 12 males were predominant (85.0%) in the study subjects.
+Gadepalli et al. males were predominant (85.0%) in the study subjects.
 The majority of subjects had type 2 diabetes (88.8%).
-The mean age of the subjects was 53.9 ± 12.1 years.
-The mean duration of diabetes was 11.8 ± 5.7 years.
+The mean age of the subjects was $53.9 \pm 12.1$ years.
+The mean duration of diabetes was 11.8±5.7years.
+In Bangladesh this male predominance is unknown, although in Bangladeshi peoples, habit of bare foot walking and predominantly rural background may contribute to trauma leading to ulcers.
+Bangladeshi also sit with legs crossed for long hours of work or worship leading to repetitive, prolonged pressure over lateral malleolar areas, leading to bursae and dark hypertrophied skin, which can ulcerate and cause infection.